 In this sperm tutorial, a large amount of information about the production and release of sperm is presented by

 Dr. Eric Daiter.

-Click image to visit the Male Factor Tutorial site
+Click image to visit the Male Factor Tutorial site for additional information.

 Many of the normal events that result in mature sperm production and release are currently understood.
 Dr. Daiter

 reviews these events, including the movement of the testes from the male abdomen to the scrotum prior to birth, the different types

 of cells that are found in a normal testis and their important and unique functions, the maturation process from an immature sperm

 cell to a highly specialized mature sperm cell, the modifications in a sperm cell's shape and motility during its storage in the

 epididymis, the physiologic mechanism that allows for the release of the mature sperm, and the final changes to the sperm hours

 after release that allow it to fertilize an egg.